-The schools have prioritised income generation through continuing to run in-house the Breakfast and After School clubs, and the Infants' School has continued to run a Holiday Club for a fourth successful year.
-Together these clubs have brought in c.£108k of net contribution to overheads.
-Both schools continue to generate good income from lettings to a wide range of hirers.
+The schools have prioritised income generation through continuing to run in-house the Breakfast and After School clubs, and the Infants' School has continued to run a Holiday Club.
+However, the Covid-19 pandemic has significantly impacted income generation since the clubs were required to close on 20th March and could not re-open for the rest of the academic year.
+The Holiday Club was able to operate in the summer holidays but this was at a much reduced level due to requirements to keep bubble groups together and it was not possible to allow non Crabtree pupils.
+Together these clubs have brought in £71k (2019: £108k) of net contribution to overheads.
+Both schools continued, until the pandemic, to generate good income from lettings to a wide range of hirers.
 The trust lettings policy commits the schools to optimise lettings income across the multi-academy trust rather than solely for each individual school.

 The trust is aware of the impact of continued cuts to educational funding and increased NI and pension costs for teaching staff, as well as nationally approved pay rises for teaching and support staff, and has been actively taking measures to address any potential shortfall.
+This included a staff restructuring which was completed by Easter 2020.
 Both schools have worked to a tight budget.
-Action at both schools was taken to control expenditure in a number of areas including learning resources, CPD, bought in professional services, staff absence insurance, building and contents insurance, and IT.
+Action at both schools was taken to control expenditure in a number of areas including learning resources, CPD, bought in professional services, staff absence insurance, photocopying and IT.
 Both schools make use of Higher Level Teaching Assistants or cover from existing teachers to save on expensive supply costs and have managed to keep supply teaching costs very low.
 Both schools have a relatively high ratio of more expensive experienced teachers, and they have recruited newly qualified teachers following departures of more experienced teachers.
-Fundraising for the School Grounds Project over the last few years has resulted in c£100k total income raised, mainly via the Parents' Association.
-The funds have been fully allocated to the project which has been completed since the year end.
+The schools have undertaken a small amount of direct fundraising to parents by asking for voluntary contributions, resulting in income of £6k received through a donations website.
+In addition, the Parents' Association has rebranded as a Parent Teacher Association and continues to work tirelessly to bring in funds which it donates to the schools.
+This year it has funded a music teacher, reading area improvements, phonics equipment and a new set of toilets.